Mother: Nicole Lallouette, a professor of French, Latin and ancient Greek

 Is the first woman to serve as the Minister of Finance, Economy and Trade in France

 Is appointed as IMF Managing Director and Madame Chairman of the Executive Board, replacing Dominique Strauss-Kahn.

 July 5, 2011 - Begins her five-year term as managing director of the IMF.
-The IMF discloses that Lagarde will receive a salary of $467,940 per annum after taxes and an annual allowance of $83,760 for living expenses.
+The IMF discloses that Lagarde will receive an annual salary of $467,940 after taxes and an annual allowance of $83,760 for living expenses.

 August 27, 2014 -

-Lagarde releases a statement announcing that she has been placed under formal investigation in France for her alleged involvement in a long-running fraud case that stems from 2008 when she was finance minister under former French President Nicolas Sarkozy.
+Lagarde announces she has been placed under formal investigation in France for her alleged involvement in a long-running fraud case that stems from 2008 when she was finance minister under former French President Nicolas Sarkozy.

 Prosecutors believe that Lagarde was negligent in dealing with a case in which a supporter of Sarkozy -- Bernard Tapie -- was awarded a settlement worth 285 million euros plus interest.
 Prosecutors believe Lagarde gave Tapie preferential treatment.

 It is announced that Lagarde has been ordered to appear in court over her alleged involvement in the Bernard Tapie fraud case.

 It is decided in a French court that Lagarde must stand trial